 Two weeks in Singapore without leaving the country?
 You mad, bruh?
-I’d die of boredom there.
+I’ll die of boredom there.

 Perhaps I am.
 The average visitor stays in the country for 3.5 days.
-The Lonely Planet guidebook provides only a one-day itinerary.
-Even the Tourism Board doesn’t have a plan that lasts more than seven days.
+The Lonely Planet guidebook provides only a one-day Singapore itinerary.
+Even the Tourism Board doesn’t have a plan that lasts more than seven days, and some stay only a few hours.
 What are people to do if they’re staying with their friends or loved ones in Singapore for a few weeks, though?
 It’s tempting to spend a significant number of days in Penang, Bali, Bangkok or some nearby city, but that needn’t be the case.

 So here’s the brief I set myself: Create a two-week itinerary for slow travellers that takes in the major sights and more.
 Give them a glimpse of everyday life and introduce them to the history of the country from more than one perspective.